- First-Year Applicants

 - Do international applicants have different requirements than US applicants?

-- First is the International Student Certification of Finances form including the bank verification.
-All international applicants are required to submit this form with their application.
-International students must print out, complete, and submit this form via email to firstname.lastname@example.org or mail to the following address:
+- International students who are applying for financial aid must submit the International Student Certification of Finances form including the Bank Verification with their application.
+International students must print out, complete, and submit this form via email to email@example.com or mail to the following address:

 - Application Coordinator